magisterquis/jec2/doc/jeimplant.md

 ```
 Don't expect too much.

-For Windows targets, to access different driven, append a drive letter to the
+For Windows targets, to access different drives, append a drive letter to the
 path:
 ```sh
 cadaver http://127.0.0.1:8080/c # Or FUSE-mount or net use or whatever
 ```
-This is totally untested.
+WebDAV on Windows targets is totally untested.